-The Company limits its exposure to credit losses on its investment portfolio by requiring that at least 50% of its investment portfolio consist of adjustable rate mortgage securities that are insured or guaranteed as to principal and interest by an agency of the U.S. government, such as the Government National Mortgage Association ("GNMA"), the Federal National Mortgage Association ("FNMA"), or the Federal Home Loan Mortgage Corporation ("FHLMC").
-The remainder of the Company's assets may be either: (i) investments in multifamily apartment properties; (ii) investments in limited partnerships, real estate investment trusts or closed-end funds owning a portfolio of mortgage assets; or

-(iii) other fixed-income instruments (corporate debt or equity securities or mortgage backed securities) that provide increased call protection relative to the Company's mortgage assets.
+The Company limits its exposure to credit losses on its investment portfolio by requiring that at least 50% of its investment portfolio consist of adjustable-rate mortgage securities that are insured or guaranteed as to principal and interest by an agency of the U.S. government, such as the Government National Mortgage Association ("GNMA"), the Federal National Mortgage Association ("FNMA"), or the Federal Home Loan Mortgage Corporation ("FHLMC").
+The remainder of the Company's assets may be either: (i) investments in multifamily apartment properties; (ii) investments in limited partnerships, real estate investment trusts or closed-end funds owning a portfolio of mortgage assets; or (iii) other fixed-income instruments (corporate debt or equity securities or mortgage backed securities) that provide increased call protection relative to the Company's mortgage assets.
 Corporate debt that is rated below investment-grade will be limited to less than 5% of the Company's total assets.
-As of June 30, 2001, and December 31, 2000, approximately 79% and 75%, respectively, of the Company's total assets consisted of adjustable rate mortgage securities insured or guaranteed by the U.S. government or an agency thereof.
-At June 30, 2001, management determined no allowance for credit losses was necessary, except for the permanent impairment losses described in Notes 4 and 5.
+As of September 30, 2001, and December 31, 2000, approximately 83% and 75%, respectively, of the Company's total assets consisted of adjustable-rate mortgage securities insured or guaranteed by the U.S. government or an agency thereof.
+At September 30, 2001, management determined no allowance for credit losses was necessary.